joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5615303/2024/07/03/scouting-aidan-miller-termarr-johnson-keith-law/

 **Nearly All Democratic Governors Plan to Attend Biden Meeting**\
-`Gavin Newsom, Gretchen Whitmer and Andy Beshear will be among those attending in person.
+`Gavin Newsom, Gretchen Whitmer and Andy Beshear will be among those attending Wednesday’s meeting in person.
 At least half a dozen governors will be joining remotely.`\
 https://nytimes.com/2024/07/03/us/politics/nearly-all-democratic-governors-plan-to-attend-biden-meeting.html

 **You Tested Positive for Covid.
 Can You Still Travel?**\